 - Manage your account and view statements online

-The 2 Best Online Savings Accounts with No Monthly Fee: Barclays and GE Capital
+The 2 Best Savings Accounts with No Monthly Fee: Barclays and Synchrony

 Barclays is a relative newcomer to the U.S. online banking market.
 They are actually a British bank that has been around since 1690!
 Their savings account rate is currently one of the best in the nation, at 0.90%.
 There’s no minimum balance requirement or monthly fee.
 Even with no monthly fee and high rates, Barclays manages some great online banking features like online transfer, external account linking, and remote deposit using your smartphone or home computer scanner.